Ever heard of the grief cycle? Most of us have, and all of us have experienced it.

 According to Kubler-Ross, there are five stages: denial, anger, bargaining, depression, and acceptance.
 Formerly, the thought was that we cycle through these feelings one after the other, blending or fading into each other.

 As people who have experienced grief, we know better.
 Sometimes these feelings are out of order or happen simultaneously.
-We can accept the loss, then be angry about it.
+We can accept the loss and then be angry about it.
 Or we can be depressed and then bargain.
-A lot of times we’re angry and depressed at the same time.
+A lot of times, we’re angry and depressed at the same time.

-Grief or loss isn’t just about losing a person because of death, it also applies to the loss or change of expectations or wants.
-Anyone with children can see the grief emotions pass over their faces when told ‘no’ about something.
+Grief or loss isn’t just about losing a person because of death; it also applies to the loss or change of expectations or wants.
+Anyone with children can see the grief emotions pass over their kids’ faces when told ‘no’ about something.

-Here’s a recent example: my son and I were signed up for a mountain bike race and were pretty excited about it.
-I’d been training hard for months and he was looking forward to riding bikes with kids his age.
+My son and I were signed up for a mountain bike race and were pretty excited about it.
+I’d been training hard for months, and he looked forward to riding bikes with kids his age.
 We were set to leave Friday morning first thing.

 Thursday afternoon we had the camper packed, the fridge full, bikes on the rack.
 All we were waiting for was dawn to break.

-During dinner that night, my boy was cranky and he had bags under his eyes.
-He complained about being tired.
+During dinner that night, my boy was cranky, had bags under his eyes, and complained about being tired.

 I started bargaining (mostly in my head), “Maybe if he doesn’t feel too bad, we can still go.”
 “If I get him in bed early, he’ll feel fine in the morning.”